skrub-data/skrub/CONTRIBUTING.md

 ### Suggesting enhancements

-This section will guide you through submitting a new enhancement for dirty_cat, whether it is a small fix to a big new feature.
+This section will guide you through submitting a new enhancement for dirty_cat, whether it is a small fix or a new feature.

 First, you should
 [check if the feature has not already been proposed or implemented](https://github.com/dirty-cat/dirty_cat/pulls?q=is%3Apr).